xzjia/guideline/source_en/Tutorial/TutorialREST.rst

 --------------------------------------------------------------------------------

 | In this tutorial, for easy understanding, the implementation of exception handling made a simpler than that are recommended in this guideline.
-| \ **It is strongly recommended that the actual exception handling should be handled in a way described** \ in the \ :doc:`../ArchitectureInDetail/WebServiceDetail/REST`\.
+| \ **It is strongly recommended that the actual exception handling should be handled in a way described** \ in the \

 Change Domain layer implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | In this tutorial, the error messages are retrieved from the property file based on error code.
-| Therefore, modify the implementation of the Service class as follows which is created at \ :doc:`./TutorialTodo`\  before implementing the exception handling.
+| Therefore, modify the implementation of the Service class as follows which is created at \

 | Specify the error code instead of hard-coded error message.
 | ``src/main/java/todo/domain/service/todo/TodoServiceImpl.java``